-Students and staff will be encouraged to regularly wash their hands thoroughly for 20 seconds with running water and soap and dry them thoroughly or use alcohol hand rub or sanitiser ensuring that all parts of the hands are covered.
-Staff leading sessions will instruct students that they must clean their hands with hand sanitiser at the start of each session/lesson.
-This will ensure that hands are cleaned when arriving at school, after breaks, when changing rooms and before and after eating.
 Hand sanitiser or skin friendly cleaning wipes will be available in each teaching space for those students who have forgotten to bring their own.
 Students will be reminded of expectations and parents contacted if students regularly arrive in school without hand sanitiser.
-Note COSHH guidance below: Soft Hand Gel sanitiser (isopropyl alcohol) contains propan-1-ol, propan-2-ol (alcohol) and glycerine Hazard: flammable/irritant (eyes) Safety measures: • Keep away from sources of ignition Keep away from food and drink Wash hands before and after meals Avoid contact with eyes exposure
+Note COSHH guidance below: Soft Hand Gel sanitiser (isopropyl alcohol) contains propan-1-ol, propan-2-ol (alcohol) and glycerine Hazard: flammable/irritant (eyes) Safety measures: Keep away from sources of ignition Keep away from food and drink Wash hands before and after meals Avoid contact with eyes First aid measures: • Inhalation (intoxicating/irritant) - move away from source of exposure • Eye contact (severe irritation) - rinse immediately with plenty of water, provide immediate medical assistance • Ingestion (irritant)- if swallowed rinse mouth with water, immediately drink 1-2 glasses of water or milk - obtain medical attention 4.

-Version 39 28th March 2021

-• Inhalation (intoxicating/irritant) - move away from source of

-First aid measures:

-Eye contact (severe irritation) - rinse immediately with plenty of water, provide immediate medical assistance Ingestion (irritant)- if swallowed rinse mouth with water, immediately drink 1-2 glasses of water or milk - obtain medical attention 4.
 Ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it approach' Disposable tissues and bins will be available in each teaching space.

 The students briefing at the start of each day will remind students of the 'catch it, kill it, bin it approach'.

-5. Introduce enhanced cleaning, including cleaning frequently touched surfaces All surfaces likely to be touched multiple times to be treated with Zoono Microbe Shield Surface Sanitiser (as used by TfL).
+5. Introduce enhanced cleaning, including cleaning frequently touched surfaces

+All surfaces likely to be touched multiple times to be treated with Zoono Microbe Shield Surface Sanitiser (as used by TfL).
 Application to door handles, desk surfaces, handrails, toilet flush handles etc. will form an antimicrobial coating that bonds to surfaces and keeps surfaces germ-free for up to 30 days.
 This won't wash off during routine cleaning procedures.

 An enhanced cleaning schedule will be implemented to ensure that all surface likely to be touched in areas used by staff or students are cleaned with disinfectant daily and if used by different groups in between sessions.
 Rooms not being used will be locked where possible.
 Telephones and computer screens, keyboards and mice wiped with disinfectant cleaner daily if in use.

 Toilets in use will be cleaned before, after and between sessions each day.

 To reduce the risk of shared resources all food preparation items such as crockery, cutlery, glasses, containers etc. have been removed from communal and departmental areas.

 Individual hot drink containers are provided for staff.
 Any containers left out for others to handle or use will be disposed of by cleaning or premises staff.
-6. Minimise contact between individuals and maintain social distancing wherever possible Plan C2 full timetable reflecting existing government guidance 0.
-5 1 Staff absence Once we have to collapse lessons for more than one year group we have to revert to Plan B in order to operate the site safely.
-A Plan B risk assessment will be put in place.
-Plan C2 measures A condensed normal (Plan A) timetable will be delivered.
-There will be a normal 5 period day in order to deliver the normal timetable. l . l .

-Start and finish times have been amended so as to avoid peak travel times Food and drink will be provided on site during the 2 twenty minute breaks (students may provide their own food and drink).
-FSM students will be provided with food and drink The Canteen has been set up to maintain social distancing and minimise close contact by the use of barriers and a supervised queuing system.
+Minimise contact between individuals and maintain social distancing wherever possible Resumption of substantive timetable reflecting existing government guidance The substantive timetable will be resumed from June 7 th 2021 including tutor time and a lunch break.
+Food and drink will be provided on site during break and lunchtime (students may continue provide their own food and drink).
+FSM students will be provided with food and drink.
+The Canteen has been set up to maintain social distancing and minimise close contact by the use of barriers and a supervised queuing system.
 Cashless fingerprint scanners will be disinfected between each individual use.
-Breaks have been limited to twenty minutes to reduce the risk of proximity contacts (extended close contact within 1 to 2 metres for more than 15 minutes) outside of the classroom.
-This is so that all proximity contacts can be limited to the classroom and easily identified using classroom seating plans.
-Students will mayo at lossen shangeover minimising the need for staff movement at peak times.
+Students will move at lesson changeover minimising the need for staff movement at peak times.
 General Measures Measures within the classroom Staff should maintain distance from students, staying at the front of the class and away from their colleagues where possible.
-Students will move at lesson changeover minimising the need for staff movement at peak times.
-General Measures Measures within the classroom